erinkhoo/erinkhoo/README.md

 - Cognitive Automation w/ Software
 - A decade in People Analytics and HRTech
 - Growth marketing | SaaS
-- New Product development | Product Development
+- New Product development | AI Product Development

 **Curious About:**